-The luscious forests and mountainous backdrop of the Dawasamu District and the stunning white sandy beaches of the Yasawas make volunteering in Fiji a truly stunning and unique experience.
+The beaches and coral reefs, luscious forests, intimate traditional villages and mountainous backdrop of the Dawasamu District makes volunteering in Fiji a truly stunning and unique experience.

-At both of our project sites this program aims to support under-resourced local schools and teachers assisting with teaching, games and activities both inside the class and out.
+At each of our community project sites this program aims to support under-resourced local schools and teachers through the provision of volunteer assistance with teaching, games and activities both inside the class and out.

 Working with indigenous Fijian communities, we provide the opportunity to become fully immersed in local Fijian culture whilst supporting local children through their education and improving their future prospects.